shortstheory/underwater-dtn/2do.md

 issues:
 * When I use dtnlink as default, it gives the wrong results for the number of DGs which should have been received!!

-router.defaultLink = dtnlink
-router << new RouteDiscoveryNtf(to: 3, nextHop: 2, reliability: true, link: dtnlink)
+* should DtnLink be allowed to do RReqs? router.defaultLink = dtnlink router << new RouteDiscoveryNtf(to: 3, nextHop: 2, reliability: true, link: dtnlink)